-W. Matthews Grant criticized Kretzmann and Stump’s solution on much these same lines, instead proposing that the key to a solution lies in an Aristotelian maxim about causality that the “action of the agent is in the patient” and not in the agent.
-Thus: “the apparent conflict between divine simplicity and divine freedom results precisely from thinking of creating the universe as if it were such an intrinsic property, a determinate act or aspect in God, whether accidental or substantial.”
+W. Matthews Grant criticizes Kretzmann and Stump’s solution on much these same lines, instead proposing that the key to a solution lies in an Aristotelian maxim about causality, namely, that the “action of the agent is in the patient” and not in the agent.
+Thus, “the apparent conflict between divine simplicity and divine freedom results precisely from thinking of creating the universe as if it were such an intrinsic property, a determinate act or aspect in God, whether accidental or substantial.”
 God’s creating does not require that God acquire a new accidental property or being intrinsically and essentially different in worlds where He creates and worlds where He does not.
 To Dharmakīrti’s point, then, being a cause does require some change when acting and when not.
 And there is such a difference in the state of affairs when God acts and when He does not, but those changes are entirely in what God causes and not in God’s nature.

 On one hand, Kretzmann and Stump might propose that Grant’s solution is problematic because this is just what it means not to will of necessity: that God’s choices could have been otherwise.
 But then it seems that God’s nature is going to need to have contingent properties, such that in some worlds He is a Creator and others not, in order for His will to be free.
 On the other hand, Dharmakīrti would not likely accept Grant’s Thomistic-Aristotelian claims about causality and might argue that we have no good grounds for believing a cause like God is metaphysically possible; if divine causation is supposed to be sui generis in being the only instance of causation exercised without intrinsic change in the agent, and we reason to the possibility of this divine causation from other cases of causation (as in a cosmological argument), then it looks like there might be grounds to question whether the inference to the existence of that kind of sui generis causation is question-begging.
-And we have grounds for this worry in Aquinas because, as Grant makes clear, Aquinas deduces the manner God causes the universe from the doctrine of divine simplicity – because we have to deny accidents in God, we must deny God’s mode of creation involves no change in God’s nature.
+And we have grounds for this worry in Aquinas because, as Grant makes clear, Aquinas deduces the manner in which God causes the universe from the doctrine of divine simplicity – because we have to deny accidents in God, we must deny that God’s mode of creation involves no change in God’s nature.
 As a consequence, Grant’s response shifts the problem elsewhere: if we accept that God is simple, and so that He must act in the way Grant has proposed, how is it true that God can do otherwise?
 Or, to elaborate the question, how is it true both that God is simple and that God can do otherwise?